status-im/nimbus-eth2/README.md

 mingw32-make fetch-dlls # this will place the right DLLs for your architecture in the "build/" directory
 ```

+> If you were following the Windows testnet instructions, you can jump back to [Connecting to testnets](#connecting-to-testnets) now

 You can now follow those instructions in the previous section by replacing `make` with `mingw32-make` (regardless of your 32-bit or 64-bit architecture):

 ```bash